donejs/donejs/tutorials/rapidstart/rapidstart.md

 features like [can.Control] and [can.view],
 'steal' them like:

-    steal('can/control','can/view/ejs',function(){
+    steal('can/control','can/view/ejs',function(Control, view){
       //code that uses controller and view goes here })

 To use steal, you need to add the steal script to